-- 1. Inmates will not have access to medical records unless proper procedure for review are followed. - 2.
-Each inmate will have a separate and complete medical record. - 3.
+- 1. Inmates will not have access to medical records unless proper procedures for review are followed. - 2.
+Each inmate will have a separate and complete electronic medical record. - 3.
 Medical records will be maintained separately from an inmate's legal/confinement records. - 4.
 All health care professionals, i.e., physicians, psychiatrists, nurses, etc., will record all patient contacts on one charge.
 Separate charts should not be maintained by each professional or specialty. - 5.
 The physician must sign off on every x-ray, lab or specialty consult report before it is placed in the charge.
 This will assure continuity of care. - 6.
 All medical records will be kept locked and be secured from routine traffic.
 Only medical staff will be permitted access to the records.
-Lackawanna County and the Warden or his/her designee shall have unrestricted access to any and all records. - 7.
+The Warden or his/her designee shall have unrestricted access to any and all records. - 7.
 A Medical Flow Sheet will be transferred with an inmate when the inmate is transferred to another institution unless otherwise requested by the Prison Administration. - 8.
 Upon written authorization of an inmate, medical record information will be released to specific, designated physicians in the community. - 9.
 All records will be retained for a minimum of seven (7) years, or as long as legally required.
-Records shall be considered the property of Lackawanna County. - 10.
-The person in charge of medical records will maintain a current list of inmates who are convalescing or who have chronic conditions.
+Records shall be considered the property of Lackawanna County.

+- 10. The person in charge of medical records will maintain a current list of inmates who are convalescing or who have chronic conditions.
 The physician will review the care and treatment plans for these inmates at least weekly. - 11.
 The file folder and other equipment costs needed to provide medical records shall be the responsibility of the contractor. - 12.
-Any medical records generated shall be computerized within the existing Inmate Management System at Lackawanna County Prison.
-It shall be the responsibility of the contractor to purchase a laser jet printer compatible with the management system.
+Electronic Medical Records This proposal shall include an electronic medical records system to be implemented and in full operation by the end of the first year of the contract, at no additional cost to the Lackawanna County Prison.